Spectral networks and Fenchel-Nielsen coordinates: Monodromy representations

-Again, we can solve the $\cS$-matrices uniquely (by imposing the branch point equations as well fixing the eigenvalues of the non-abelian monodromies around the tubes) and find that they have the expected form for a molecule II type network.
-It is immediate that the complexified Fenchel-Nielsen length coordinates occur as the spectral coordinates $\cX_{A_1}$, $\cX_{A_2}$ and $\cX_{A_3}$.
-To find the Fenchel-Nielsen twist coordinates we compute the $SL(2)$ monodromies around the cycles $\beta_1$, $\beta_2$ and $\beta_3$.
-We find that the spectral coordinates $\cX_{B_1}$, $\cX_{B_2}$ and $\cX_{B_3}$ are indeed complexified Fenchel-Nielsen twist coordinates, agreeing with the common definition up to a multiplicative term, similar to formula~(\ref{eq:twistspectralcompare}).
+As in previous examples, we can solve for the $\cS$-matrices uniquely (by imposing the branch point equations as well fixing the eigenvalues of the non-abelian monodromies around the tubes), and, as can be expected from the gluing construction, we find that they are of the form~(\ref{eq:S-matrix-3puncturedsphere}).
+It is immediate that the complexified Fenchel-Nielsen length coordinates match the spectral coordinates $\cX_{A_{1,2,3}}$.
+To find the Fenchel-Nielsen twist coordinates we compute the $SL(2)$ monodromies around the cycles $\beta_{1,2,3}$.
+We have carried out this computation, and find that the spectral coordinates $\cX_{B_{1,2,3}}$ are indeed complexified Fenchel-Nielsen twist coordinates.
+(Similar to formula~(\ref{eq:twistspectralcompare}) they agree with the Fenchel-Nielsen twist parameter in section 12.4 of \cite{Kabaya} up to a multiplicative term).

-\insfigscaled{genustwo-aux-data}{0.9}{Example of a Fenchel-Nielsen network on the genus two surface, together with a choice of auxiliary data: branch-cut (orange dashed lines), marked points (red triangles), short paths (light blue lines) and a + direction for the pants curves.}
+\insfigscaled{genustwo-aux-data}{0.9}{Example of a Fenchel-Nielsen network on the genus two surface, together with a choice of auxiliary data: branch-cut (orange wigly lines), basepoints (red triangles), short paths (light blue lines) and a sheet ordering for every orientation of the pants curves.}